Emulga/maintenance/auto-resize/ReadMe.md

 `wget -O - "https://raw.githubusercontent.com/Emulga/maintenance/master/auto-resize/install-me" | bash`

 You should see a confirmation of installation, and what to type next to begin the resizing of the share partition.

+_**Silver-v1.0U is the only release where this command will be done after install, future versions will have emulga-resize installed by default.**_